VrchStudio/comfyui-web-viewer/README.md

 # ComfyUI Web Viewer

-This is a custom node collection for ComfyUI that provides a Web Viewer utility under the [vrch.ai](https://vrch.ai) category.

-It's a framework for real-time AI generated interactive experience.
-Turn your ComfyUI workflow into interactive media art.
+A custom node collection for ComfyUI the [vrch.ai](https://vrch.ai) category, providing a Web Viewer utility and a framework for real-time AI-generated interactive art.

+**Features:**
+- Real-time interaction and AI generation.
+- Easily accessible on any device with a web browser.
+- Supports interactive input methods such as keyboard, OSC control, and sound input.

 ![](./assets/images/web_viewer_example_001.gif)